-The implementation of the new European System of National and Regional Accounts (ESA 2010) to replace the previous manual (ESA 1995) is an ongoing process.
-Even though the ESSPROS manual has not been revised accordingly, many concepts used in ESSPROS are based on national accounts.
-As a consequence ESSPROS results may be indirectly affected by the implementation of ESA 2010.
+The European System of National and Regional Accounts (ESA 2010) replaced ESA 1995, the previous standard.
+This change had consequences in relation to ESSPROS results which were indirectly affected by the implementation of ESA 2010.
 The revision of ESSPROS data to take into account the new national accounts methodology took place for a large majority of EU Member States during the collection of data for the 2013 reference period.

 Social protection systems are generally well-developed in the EU: they are designed to protect people (to some degree) against the risks and needs associated with unemployment, parental responsibilities, sickness/healthcare and invalidity, the loss of a spouse or parent, old age, housing and social exclusion (not elsewhere classified).